au-research/raido/api-svc/spring/doc/adr/2022-07-21-database-mapping.md

   * Hibernate/JPA are "lowest common denominator" approaches
 * jOOQ favours performance by default
   * much less risk of people writing N+1
+  * reduced object-mapping overhead, mapping straight to flat arrays is a first-class feature of jOOQ

 # Context